tomastel/73302-Image-Processing-AR-project_UniBo/README.md

 Two solutions were developed; one using Frame-to-reference transformations (output_F2R.avi), and one using frame-to-frame transformations (output_F2F.avi).
 Both solutions use a pre-trained CNN model for text recognition from [Keras OCR](https://keras-ocr.readthedocs.io/en/latest/).

+The images below show the first frame of the original video and of the augmented video.

 <br>

 <p align="center">